Chapter 9 Formatting Documents in Word

 b.
 Tab STATUS, SALARY, AND CLOSING DATE to the 1/2″ left tab stop.

 c.
-Tab Full-time, Depending and the date to the 2″ left tab stop.
+Tab Full-time, Depending on experience, and the date to the 2″ left tab stop.

 10. Apply bullets in each of the three sections below the underlined font.
 Select bullets of your choice.